hugonin/hugonin/README.md

 I'm self driven, hard working and an easy going person.
 I also hold a master degree.

-I’m currently working on a project called Crwn Clothing, an E-commerce platform built with React and also on a lot of other projects to master my coding skills.
+I’m currently enrolled in the Udacity Front End Web Developer nanodegree program, completing a variety of projects for my next portfolio.

 ### Technical skills: